Christian-Active/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a directory in the tmp directory
+Script that moves a files to another directory